BLCM/bl3mods/Aaron0000/Balands/README.md

 Elemental Stones - Increased melee damage bonus on higher rarity artifacts to 100% regardless of level, 50% for less rare artifacts.

-Flesh Melter - No change.
+Flesh Melter - Reduced the maximum corrosive damage bonus by 20% (25% per stack at level 72).

 Hot Drop - Reduced fireball damage by 50%.